 Data usage and governance

 All Adobe Experience Platform destinations are compliant with data usage policies when handling your data.
-For detailed information on how the Adobe Experience Platform enforces data governance, see Adobe’s Data Governance in Real-Time CDP documentation.
+See Data governance in real-time CDP for detailed information on how the Adobe Experience Platform enforces data governance.